DMI Intensive Therapy FAQ – Dynamic Movement Intervention for Children | Germany

 5. What equipment is used?

-DMI therapy is primarily based on manual support provided by the therapist.
+DMI therapy primarily relies on manual guidance and facilitation provided by the therapist.

 6. Does a parent need to be present?

 Yes, a parent must be present during each therapy session.
-This allows parents to actively participate, learn exercises for home, and support their child’s practice in everyday life.
+This allows parents to actively participate, learn exercises for home, and receive suggestions for everyday activities

 7. What should my child bring to therapy?